| Code | CSB-MP822153AIAH |

 | Have Questions? | Leave a Message or Start an on-line Chat |

-This recombinant avian infectious bronchitis virus nucleoprotein (N) gets expressed in a mammalian cell system, which appears to help with proper protein folding and post-translational modifications.
+This recombinant avian infectious bronchitis virus nucleoprotein (N) is expressed in a mammalian cell system, which appears to help with proper protein folding and post-translational modifications.
 The complete protein covers amino acids 1 to 409 and comes with a C-terminal 6xHis-tag that makes purification and detection more straightforward.
 SDS-PAGE analysis confirms purity levels above 90%, suggesting this product works well for research applications that need high-quality proteins.

 The nucleoprotein (N) of avian infectious bronchitis virus seems to play a key role in the viral life cycle.
 It's mainly involved in packaging and encapsidating viral RNA.
 This protein is likely essential for forming the viral ribonucleoprotein complex, which makes it an interesting target for studies on viral assembly and replication.
 Learning how this protein functions and interacts with other components may help researchers better understand coronavirus biology more broadly.